 The legal system is complicated and difficult to navigate.
 With over one million visitors to its websites annually, many of them trying to solve their legal problem without a lawyer, LABC wanted to provide online resources that were user-centric, with information that is easy to find, understand and use to take action.

-A well-founded strategy was only the first step.
+A well-founded digital transformation strategy was only the first step.

 From DreamWeaver to Drupal, LABC realized it’s time for a drastic change.

 Over the last decade LABC’s digital properties hadn’t kept pace with modern design and technology standards.
 For example, their most visited website was built using static HTML.
 Without the benefit of a modern content management system (CMS), each of the 1,000 pages had to be managed manually and required coordination to ensure that team members weren’t overwriting each others’ work when updating.
 These older systems had become a barrier for clients trying to interact with LABC online, in particular for people in remote areas with limited bandwidth.

 Consult with people who use the service.